-All children are fascinated with animals.
-They love to watch them, cuddle them and the best is when they try to imitate the sounds they make.
+All children are fascinated with animals, they love to watch them, cuddle them and the best is when they try to imitate the sounds they make!
 Animals that are the most familiar to our children are the ones that we have as pets and a great subject to use for learning.
-This busy bag is a great one to start developing key visual motor and fine motor skills as well as a way to teach children about the animals they find in their world.
+This busy bag is a great one to start developing key visual motor and fine motor skills, colour sorting, silhouette matching, as well as a way to teach children about the animals they find in their world.
 A jam packed busy bag with plenty to enjoy!

-This activity is suitable for little ones from 18 months up to 4 years old.
+This activity is suitable for little ones from 3+.
 As all children develop in their own time, this is a guideline and may vary with your child.

 - An A6 information card with instructions and ideas to extend the activities and list of skills being developed